banner svg (1)

 Include a separate section in your daycare registration form asking for the information of each parent or legal guardian.
 This includes their name, address, phone numbers, and email.
 This will give you all the necessary information to identify who is responsible for the child.

-Additional information, such as who is the preferred primary contact, who the child lives with primarily, or preferred mode of primary communication (phone, email, or text) will make day-to-day communication with parents easier.
+Additional information, such as who is the preferred primary contact, who the child lives with primarily, or preferred mode of primary communication (such as phone, email, or text) will make day-to-day communication with families easier.

 The daycare registration form can also include information on emergency contacts, in case you cannot reach the parent, and any other individual who is authorized by the parent to pick up the child when they are not available for daily pick-up.